pablodecm/phd_thesis/src/103_chapter_3.md

 the test so its power is as high as possible (equivalent to having a Type II error rate as low as possible).

-From the definition of Type I and Type II errors rates in [Equation @eq:significance_test] and [Equation @eq:type2_test], it is evident that either the probability distribution function of the test statistic under both the the null and alternate hypothesis or a way to estimate the integrals from simulated observation are required.
-The main advantage of one-dimensional statistics, similarly to low-dimensional summary statistics, allow for an efficient estimation of the probability distribution function using non-parametric techniques.
+From the definition of Type I and Type II error rates in [Equation @eq:significance_test] and [Equation @eq:type2_test], it is evident that either the probability distribution function of the test statistic under both the null and alternate hypothesis or a way to estimate the integrals from simulated observation are required.
+The main advantage of one-dimensional statistics, similarly to low-dimensional summary statistics, allows for an efficient estimation of the probability distribution function using non-parametric techniques.
 When both the null $H_0$ and alternate hypothesis $H_1$ are simple, the Neyman-Pearson lemma [@NeymanPearson1933] states that the